danish-velan/EXCEL-Bike_Sales_Dasboard_project/README.md

 Showed purchasing trends segmented by marital status and educational background.
 Provided clear comparisons of income levels among buyers and non-buyers.

-Technologies Used
-Excel: For data analysis, visualization, and creating interactive dashboards.
+Technologies Used Microsoft Excel: For data analysis, visualization, and creating interactive dashboards.

 Installation & Usage
 Download the Excel file (BikeSalesDashboard.xlsx) from this repository.